rick99gtp/stopwatch/README.md

 Tech stack:

-I used HTML, SASS, and Javascript for this project.
+I used HTML, CSS (SASS), and Javascript for this project.